 The Washington Post reported that Russia’s economy was “in danger of overheating” on October 27, with Russian Central Bank head Elvira Nabiullina stating that Russia’s labor force and manufacturing capacity were “almost exhausted.”
 Private Russian firms are struggling to compete against military salaries, having to pay wages that are several times higher than the industry average.

 ISW notes that Putin likely views another partial mobilization or general mobilization as too costly for his regime, leading to alternative “crypto-mobilization” efforts that are straining the wartime economy.
-This is evident by the regional authorities increasing signing bonuses in order to maintain force production of approximately 30,000 soldiers per month, and by the recent deployment by North Korean to Kursk oblast.
+This is evident by the regional authorities increasing signing bonuses in order to maintain force production of approximately 30,000 soldiers per month, and by the recent deployment by North Korean troops to Kursk oblast.

-ISW concluded that the burnout point would “inflict a great cost on Russian and may force Putin to take major decisions about how Russia’s war is resourced or change Russia’s method of warfighting in order to preserve his regime’s stability.”
+ISW concluded that the burnout point would “inflict a great cost on Russian society and may force Putin to take major decisions about how Russia’s war is resourced or change Russia’s method of warfighting in order to preserve his regime’s stability.”

 Other key developments on October 27, include: